testobsessed/chatWordCount/README.md

 to craft the initial prompt, wrap the ChatGPT API with a web app that can manage both prompt updates and the ChatGPT session state, and test the resulting solution comprehensively enough to be sure the simulation wouldn't be completely derailed by unpredictable and inconsistent behavior.
+It's one thing to nudge a human to act like a more reliable computer in the middle of a simulation; it's quite another to have to work around technical issues with an app.

-This has been an interesting exercise, but revamping the WordCount simulation for the virtual world isn't important enough to me to invest the level of effort required.
+Although this has been an interesting exercise, revamping the WordCount simulation for the virtual world isn't important enough to me to invest the level of effort required.
+Perhaps I'll try again in a few months.

 In the meantime I hope you have found this interesting, and perhaps even tried some of the prompts yourself to see how ChatGPT behaves.

-Perhaps I'll try again in a few months.